athob/py-ananke/README.md

 ## On-going development

 `py-ananke` is now [published in The Journal of Open Source Software](https://joss.theoj.org/papers/10.21105/joss.06234).
-You can also access the associated arXiv publication [here](https://arxiv.org/abs/2312.02268).
+You can also access the associated [arXiv publication](https://arxiv.org/abs/2312.02268).

 ### Upcoming updates